-SAMPLE_ALPHA_TO_COVERAGE, SAMPLE_ALPHA_TO_ONE, and SAMPLE_COVERAGE are enabled and disabled by calling Enable and Disable with eap specified as one of the three the desired token value.
-All three values are queried by calling IsEnabled with eap set to the desired token value.
-If drawbuffer zero is not NONE and the buffer it references has an integer format, the SAMPLE_ALPHA_TO COVERAGE and SAMPLE ALPHA TO ONE operations are skipped.
+SAMPLE_ALPHA_TO_COVERAGE, SAMPLE_ALPHA_TO_ONE, and SAMPLE_COVERAGE are enabled and disabled by calling Enable and Disable with the desired token value.
+All three values are queried by calling IsEnabled with set to the desired token value.
+If drawbuffer zero is not NONE and the buffer it references has an integer format, the SAMPLE_ALPHA_TO_COVERAGE and SAMPLE_ALPHA_TO_ONE operations are skipped.

-If SAMPLE_ALPHA_TO_COVERAGE is enabled, and the color buffer has a fixed-point or floating-point format, a temporary coverage value is generated where each bit is determined by the alpha value at the corresponding sample location.
+If SAMPLE_ALPHA_TO_COVERAGE is enabled, a temporary coverage value is generated where each bit is determined by the alpha value at the corresponding sample location.
 The temporary coverage value is then ANDed with the fragment coverage value to generate a new fragment coverage value.
 If the fragment shader outputs an integer to color number zero, index zero when not rendering to an integer format, the coverage value is undefined.
-Otherwise the fragment coverage value is unchanged at this point.
-If multiple colors are written by a fragment shader, the alpha value of fragment color zero is used to determine the temporary coverage value.